logo

 I needed space to figure out who I really was, to carve out my identity.

-“And what will you do when I find my mate?
-When he comes to take me away?
-Will you forbid that too?”
-I demanded to know, beginning to feel heated.
-He always treated me like such a child.
+“What will you do when I find my mate?
+When he comes to take me away?”
+I asked, giving voice to my fears.

 At the mention of a mate, Max went rigid.
 It was a sore subject for him, and I knew it.